lucaszanella/wordnetToAnything/README.md

 # WordNet To Anything
 This is mainly a python3 script to help you port Wordnet data structures to another language, database, or anything you might be intersted.

+You can, for example, insert everything into MondoDB, but since RAM today is big, you can fit the entire WordNet into it, which will lead to faster searching (you'll, though, have to implement your own searching algorithm in some languages).
+Remember that you don't have to rewrite this parser to other languages in order to have the WordNet accessible through RAM into your prefered language, you just have to save the WordNet in json files and parse them with your language's json parser :)

 # How WordNet works
 You might be intersted in a better explanation of the WordNet data files than the one shown in the documentation.
+It was a little hard for me to understand how the WordNet works just by looking into the official documentation, so I hope this article serves you well.

-Here's a better written introduction from this discussion https://stackoverflow.com/questions/42216995/what-exactly-are-wordnet-lexicographer-files-understanding-how-wordnet-works I had on stackoverflow:
+The article below is a better written version from [this discussion][3] I had on stackoverflow:

 I'm trying to understand the file formats of the WordNet, and the main documents are [WNDB][1] and [WNINPUT][2].
 As I understood in WNDB, there are the files called `index.something` and `data.something`, where this `something` can be `noun, adv, vrb, adj`.